The hideous 'fire fairy' game that encourages kids to burn themselves

 - Parents should stay abreast of the latest social media/online crazes so they can protect their children if needed.

-- As soon as your child is old enough, teach them about the risks of the Internet and how to stay safe while browsing.
+- As soon as your child is old enough, teach them how to stay safe while browsing.

-- All passwords should also be known by you and under no circumstances is your child to reveal these to anyone.
+- You should know all passwords and under no circumstances is your child to reveal these to anyone.

 We hope this article serves as an eye-opener and warning to all parents and helps you keep your child safe.